 Stakeholder Residential moorings Residential caravans Residential dwellings are located within or bordering flood zones 2 and 3.
 Further work needed Gas, electricity and water infrastructure on the site.
 This site sits further south and most of it is located in flood zone 1.
 However, the north and east of the site are located within or bordering flood zones 2 and 3.
 Further work needed Gas, electricity and water infrastructure on the site.
 Broads Authority Ecologist The area extending north to Oulton Broad is situated on peat a finite resource, which supports Section 41 habitats namely fen, reedbed and wet woodland.
 These in turn support protected species such as water vole, otter, GCN and Schedule 1 birds.
 From the aerials - Section 41 habitats are present, with connectivity to important semi natural habitats likely supporting other protected species such as roosting and commuting bats.
 There should be no net loss of Section 41 habitats and connecting semi natural habitats should be retained and enhanced.
 This site is therefore not considered appropriate for development due to the potential for significant impacts on biodiversity.
 Development would likely result in a net loss in biodiversity.
-From the aerials this area app natural grassland with bound as well as mature trees withir are likely to support protecte birds, reptiles.
-Loss of natural would likely result in a net los Likely to be water quality imp Likely potential impacts of the designated sites, namely the SAC.
-This site is not considered app due to the potential for signif biodiversity.
-Development wo loss in biodiversity. ary hedgerows and trees, in the site.
-These habitats d species such as bats, l habitats and connectivity ss in biodiversity.
-Dacts. e proposal on European Broadland SPA and Broads propriate for development ficant impacts on
+From the aerials this area approactive as well as mature trees within are likely to support protecte birds, reptiles.
+Loss of natural would likely result in a net lost Likely to be water quality impublikely potential impacts of the designated sites, namely the SAC.
+This site is not considered application of the potential for signification biodiversity.
+Development we loss in biodiversity. ary hedgerows and trees, in the site.
+These habitats id species such as bats, if habitats and connectivity is in biodiversity.
+Deacts.
+The proposal on European is in Broadland SPA and Broads in propriate for development in the site of the site